rvost/dayz-ce-schema/README.md

 - Provide full project validation.
 - Provide quick fixes for common validation errors.
 - More code actions for day-to-day task automation.
-- One-click navigation to symbols (e.g. to the preset referenced in `cfgspawnabletypes.xml`).
 - Classnames auto-completion in JSON files

 ## Requirements